 Investing in securities involves risk of loss and clients should be prepared to bear this loss.
-Some of those risks are identified below and this is not intended to be an all-inclusive list.
+Some of these risks are identified below, however, this is not intended to be an all-inclusive list.

-Investment Risk: There can be no assurance that SCM will locate, execute, and exit investments that satisfy a portfolios' rate of return objectives or that a portfolio will be able to invest fully its committed capital.
+Investment Risk: There can be no assurance that SCM will identify, execute, and exit investments that satisfy a portfolios' rate of return objectives or that a portfolio will be able to fully invest its committed capital.